-On June 1, 2007, we entered into a lease for 9,000 square feet of office space in Ft Myers, Florida.
+On June 1, 2007, we entered into a lease for 9,000 square feet of office space in Fort Myers, Florida.
 The lease is a seven month lease and results in total payments by the Company of approximately \$45,000 including estimated operating and maintenance expenses and property taxes.
-This lease will expire on December 31, 2007 and is subject to a sub-lease option period from January 2008 through December 2010.
+This lease will expire on December 31, 2007.
+As of September 30, 2007 the Company did not exercise their option on this sub-lease.